Call Me Maybe: Background and release

+Synopsis and reception

-The video begins with Jepsen spying on her attractive tattooed neighbour (Holden Nowell) as he is working on his lawn.
+The video begins with Jepsen spying on her attractive tattooed neighbour (Holden Nowell) as he is mowing his lawn.
 As he takes his shirt off and notices she is staring at him, Jepsen is embarrassed and falls below her window, out of sight.
 She is reading the books Love at First Sight (Men in Uniform) by B. J. Daniels and Skylar's Outlaw by Linda Warren.
 The scene then cuts to her garage, where she is rehearsing the track with her band.
-Following the rehearsals, her bandmates push her to go and wash her car, where she tries to gain her neighbor's attention with various provocative poses only to fall from the hood of the car.
+Following the rehearsals, her bandmates push her to go and wash her vehicle, a Ford Mustang, where she tries to divert her neighbor's attention from working on his vehicle, a Chevrolet Camaro with forming various provocative poses only to fall off the vehicle hood.
 She is briefly knocked out from the fall, during which she dreams of a romance novel-type encounter with her crush against the backdrop of Peggy's Cove.
 As she comes to, the neighbor then helps her get up and watches the band rehearse the track again.
 After turning and writing down her telephone number, Jepsen sees her neighbor pass one of her male bandmates (Tavish Crowe) his own number, indicating he is gay, where the very end shows that Jepsen is taken aback by this.
 The video received three nominations on the 2012 MuchMusic Video Awards in the categories of UR Fave Video, Pop Video of the Year, and Video of the Year.

-In a 2018 interview with iHeartRadio Canada, Nowell said he had regrets about his participation in the video, claiming that he was paid $500 with a promise of additional residuals, but never received "a single penny in royalties".
-He also expressed misgivings about his role, saying, "I didn't like being known as the gay guy in the 'Call Me Maybe' video.
-It was just something I wasn't used to".
-He added that it was initially planned for the character's sexuality to be revealed when he kissed the guitarist, but he objected to this: "I was like, 'I'm going to be completely honest with you.
-I'm not going to kiss a guy, especially for $500.'
-I said, "I really don't think I'm comfortable kissing a guy for a music video".
-Nowell also claimed that he came up with actual ending for the video stating "You know what?
-What if instead of me kissing a guy at the end of the video, what if I just give a guy my number or something like that?"